shrawankick/Alertblock-wellbeing/README.md

 1. Customize notification appearance for a modern look.
 1. Add a close button after a defined interval.

+## Deployment

+1. we need to create pacakage file so that user can install
+1. if we have any updates/fix we need to create updated file and Send to all the installed computer
+1. we needd to make sure that app is loking for updates

 ---
 below can be over kill but we need try
 ---